Copmanthorpe: History

 The Roman road from York (Eboracum) to Tadcaster (Calcaria) runs to the north of the village centre, along what are now Top Lane, Hallcroft Lane and Colton Lane.

-It is recorded that the Lord of Copmanthorpe Manor was an Anglo-Saxon, named Gospatrick, at the time of the Norman invasion of England.
-According to the Domesday Book, the title was handed to Erneis de Burun in 1084, when he became Sheriff of Yorkshire.
+It is recorded that the Lord of Copmanthorpe Manor was an Anglo-Saxon, named Gospatrick, at the time of the Norman Conquest of England.
+According to the Domesday Book of 1086, the title was handed to Erneis de Burun in 1084, when he became Sheriff of Yorkshire.

 Members of the Vavasour family were resident in the village from the 17th until the 20th century.
 A William Vavasour of Copmanthorpe is recorded in the Battle Abbey Roll.
 The Vavasour family were the holders of the Barotnetcy of Haselwood near Tadcaster from 1628, which included estates in Killingthorpe, Spalington and Copmanthorpe.
 Sir William Vavasour was the first and only Baronet of Copmanthorpe in 1643 until his death in 1659 and was the son of the Knight Marshall, Sir Thomas Vavasour.
 In 1672 the manor was sold to the Wood family.

 Copmanthorpe was the site of a preceptory of the Knights Templar, on land given to the Templar Knights by the Malbis family (see Acaster Malbis).
 A Preceptor, Robert de Reygate, of the Temple is recorded as early as 1291.

 During the First World War, there was a Royal Flying Corps airfield near to Drome Road.
 The 57 (Cheltenham) Squadron was formed here in June 1916.
-In 1919, one of the huts from the aerodrome was bought by Yearsley Bridge Hospital (a fever hospital), in the north of York, to provide additional nurses's accommodation.
+In 1919, one of the huts from the aerodrome was bought by Yearsley Bridge Hospital (a fever hospital), in the north of York, to provide additional nurses' accommodation.

 A railway accident occurred on 25 September 2006, when the 14:25 Plymouth to Edinburgh Virgin Cross Country service collided with a car that had veered off Moor Lane and onto the tracks, killing the car driver and causing the front carriage of the Voyager train set to derail.
 The accident happened at approximately 21:01 BST.
 The train involved was already running late on its journey towards York.

 Governance

 Originally, the village was part of the Rural West Ward of the Unitary Authority of the City of York.
 As of 2015 it is a one councillor ward.
-It is currently represented on the City Council by Councillor David Carr who is a former member of the local Conservative Party and was the leader of the City Council from May 2016 to January 2018.
-He now sits as an Independent.
+It is currently represented on the City Council by Councillor Chris Steward who gained the councillorship from independent councillor and former Conservative Party colleague David Carr, who was the leader of the City Council from May 2016 to January 2018.